Arvtesh/UnityFx.Mvc/README.md

 ```
 There are a lot of overloads of the `Present` method accepting additional arguments.
 In any case it needs a controller type specified to do the work.

+Presenter uses `IServiceProvider` instance to resolve controller dependencies.
+It also requires `IViewFactory` to create views for the controllers presented.

 ### Controllers

 Controller is any class that implements `IViewController` interface.
 There are several default controller implementations, like `ViewController` and `ViewController<TView>`.
 In most cases users should inherit new controllers from one of these.
 A controller constructor usually accepts at least an argument of type `IPresentContext`, which provides access to the its context (including the view).